DEMP Specification

 A DEMP Network MAY support operation within a local mesh or peer-to-peer (P2P) ad hoc network that enables offline or short-range secure data exchange.

-A Safety Information System (SIS) SHOULD ensure reliable communication and information exchange with Entities and other Safety Information Systems (SIS), taking into account latency, bandwidth usage and availability constraints.
+A Safety Information System (SIS) SHOULD ensure reliable information exchange with Entities and other Safety Information Systems (SIS), taking availability constraints into consideration.

 A Safety Information System (SIS) MUST process DEMP data in accordance with applicable privacy requirements.

-A Safety Information System (SIS) MUST protect data exchange, data processing, and data storage against unauthorized access and tampering through appropriate technical and organizational measures.
+A Safety Information System (SIS) MUST protect data exchange, data processing and data storage against unauthorized access and tampering through documented technical and organizational measures.

 A Safety Information System (SIS) MUST be capable of operating autonomously within its defined scope, without requiring continuous connectivity to other Safety Information Systems or external services.